Choosing A Kitten

 Careful thought should be made before taking on a new kitten.
 You will be responsible for your kitten’s welfare for its whole life, which can be up to 15-20 years!
 During this time you will need to make sure they have a suitable diet, be protected from pain, injury and disease and give them social stimulation every day.
 The decision to take on a kitten can have significant impacts on your free time and finances

 If you feel ready to take on this responsibility you may also want to carefully consider the breed of kitten you buy.
 Cat breeds can have many different character traits and come in many different shapes and sizes.
-So it’s best to match up what you want from your puppy and the amount of space you have to accommodate.
+So it’s best to match up what you want from your kitten and the amount of space you have to accommodate.
 You may also want to consider the common health problems that can come with particular breeds.
 You can find more information on the different breeds available by checking out this breed guide available from Petplan.

 Where should we buy a kitten from?